arangodb/arangodb/Documentation/Books/Manual/Graphs/Pregel/README.md

 ### Starting an Algorithm Execution

-The pregel API is accessible through the `@arangodb/pregel` package.
+The Pregel API is accessible through the `@arangodb/pregel` package.
 To start an execution you need to specify the **algorithm** name and the vertex and edge collections.
 Alternatively you can specify a named graph.
 Additionally you can specify custom parameters which vary for each algorithm.